 In addition, pending litigation against the Company and other similarly situated peer operators could have an impact on the methods for determining the amount of permitted post-production costs and types of costs that have been, and may be, deducted from royalty payments, among other things.
-While the amounts claimed could be material, we are unable to predict with certainty the ultimate outcome of such claims and proceedings.
-Rulings were recently received in two cases to which the Company is a party, and where the plaintiffs alleged, and the court found, that certain post-production costs may not be deducted: a non-class action lawsuit in West Virginia and a class action lawsuit in Ohio.
+While the amounts claimed could be material, the Company is unable to predict with certainty the ultimate outcome of such claims and proceedings.
+In a class action lawsuit to which the Company is a party, the U.S. District Court for the Northern District of West Virginia certified certain questions to the West Virginia Supreme Court (the "WVSC").
+The WVSC answered the certified questions in November 2024, the effect of which would have broadened the scope of products for which the Company would owe royalties and would have also limited the amount of post-production costs the Company would be allowed to deduct from royalty payments made under certain of its leases.
+In December 2024, Antero petitioned the WVSC for rehearing on these certified questions, which stayed the issuance of the mandate required for the November 2024 opinion to take effect.
+The petition for rehearing was granted by the WVSC on December 31, 2024, and Antero is currently awaiting a scheduling order.
+Rulings were recently received in two other cases to which the Company is a party, and where the plaintiffs alleged, and the court found, that certain post-production costs may not be deducted: a non-class action lawsuit in West Virginia and a class action lawsuit in Ohio.
 In each case, the alleged damages were not material.
 The Company will continue to challenge the legal conclusions reached in each of these cases with respect to deductibility of post-production costs, and continues to analyze how these decisions may impact other cases to which the Company is a party.
-At this time, the Company cannot predict how these issues may ultimately be resolved, and therefore is also unable to estimate any potential damages, if any, that may result.
-The Company accrues for litigation, claims and proceedings when liability is both probable and the amount can be reasonably estimated, and does not currently have any material amounts accrued with respect to its pending litigation matters.
+At this time, the Company accrues for litigation, claims and proceedings when liability is both probable and the amount can be reasonably estimated, and does not currently have any material amounts accrued with respect to its pending litigation matters.